-We are pleased to see different views and opinions expressed, but we will not accept comments that are either offensive in themselves or clearly offensive to other users.
+We are pleased to see different views and opinions expressed, but we will not accept comments that are either offensive in nature in themselves or clearly offensive to other users.

 We ask you to avoid inflammatory, insulting or offensive language.
 Please show respect to fellow users and the fundamental principles we all share.
-We say no to racism, no to xenophobia, no to discrimination based on religion, ethnic origin, gender, sexual orientation, we accept no calls to violence and so on.
+We say no to racism, no to xenophobia, and no to discrimination based on religion, ethnic origin, gender, sexual orientation, and so on.
+We accept no calls to violence.

 We would also like to ask you to post comments that stick to the subject of our posts.
 You can share links to other pages, but please don't post link-only comments.

 Spam will not be tolerated.
-We reserve the right to delete all the comments that don't respect these guidelines.
+We reserve the right to moderate all the comments that don't respect these guidelines.

 We aim to respond to as many questions as possible as quickly as we can.
 Did we miss yours?
 Please let us know at firstname.lastname@example.org.